Start page

 At right: Map of finding wooden carts in tombs of Pit culture time (32-30 cen.
 BC).
 Southern Ukraine and next space (ibid: 58)

-Obviously, the wheel and the cart were a further improvement of the roller.
+The wheel and the cart were a further improvement of the roller.
 Therefore the first wagons were too heavy-handed, as the wheels rotated with the same speed, being firmly planted on the axis which turned together with the wheels.
-Such primitive carts could move only along a straight road for a small distance.
-However, with time axis and wheels were separated.
-The wheels were set on a fixed axle, which gave them the opportunity to rotate independently of each other at different speeds.
+Such primitive carts could move by a straight road for a small distance.
+However, with time the axis and wheels were separated.
+The wheels were set on a fixed axle, allowing them to rotate independently of each other at different speeds.

 At left: Reconstruction of the wagon of Novotitarovskaya culture.